Definition

 How to read it

 Start by writing one clear question.
-Avoid questions that demand a guaranteed yes or no. Better questions ask what pattern is active, what is being missed, or what next move is wise.
+Avoid questions that demand a guaranteed yes or no. Better questions ask what is active, what is being missed, or what next move is wise.

 Common misunderstanding